 Beginning April 14, 2021 – May 12, 2021 (5 weeks) Wednesdays 6:30-8:00 PM (EST on zoom).

 Are you struggling with your teenager and feeling at loss with how to parent them?
 Do you long for more connection with your teen but feel shut out?
 Do you worry about their well-being and choices they make but aren’t sure how to help?
 You are not alone.
 Join this free support group for moms of teens.
 Together, we will learn tips to navigate parenting through this dynamic stage, connect with other moms and share experiences, expertise, and support in a safe and non-judgmental environment.
 This group will meet for 5 weeks.

 Monday nights from May 24, 2021 to June 21, 2021 from 6:30 PM- 8:00 PM (EST on zoom)

 The purpose of this group is to bring together immigrant and refugee adults who need a place to share their personal experiences without having to explain or feel judged by others.
 We will spend our time focusing on the here and now, learning from each other, and supporting each other to achieve visions for the future.

 This group is open to anyone that identifies as an immigrant (regardless of immigration status), refugee, or new citizen.
-We welcome undocumented, DACA & TPS youth and young adults, refugees, and those who have gone through adjustment of status.
+We welcome undocumented, DACA & TPS adults, refugees, and those who have gone through adjustment of status.